loregamer/rpghq-userscripts/docs/scripts/kalareact.md

 The script works by:

-1. Scanning the page for notification items (looking for `li.bg2` elements)
+1. Scanning the page for notification items (looking for `li.bg2.notification-block` elements)
-2. Checking if the notification contains a username starting with "dolor"
+2. Checking if the notification contains a username starting with "Kalarion" or "dolor"
 3. If found, automatically clicking the "Mark read" button for that notification
 4. The script runs immediately upon initialization and then every 5 seconds afterwards
 5. When the script is disabled, the interval is cleared via the cleanup function